Lorbrena Treatment of ALK-positive Metastatic NSCLC

 by Dr. C.H.
 Weaver M.D. updated 3/2021

 The US Food and Drug Administration (FDA) granted accelerated approval to Lorbrena (lorlatinib) for the treatment of patients with anaplastic lymphoma kinase (ALK)-positive metastatic non-small cell lung cancer (NSCLC) whose disease has progressed on (Xalkori (crizotinib) and at least one other ALK inhibitor for metastatic disease or whose disease has progressed on Alcensa (alectinib) or Zykadia (ceritinib) as the first ALK inhibitor therapy for metastatic disease in 2018.

-Preliminary results of the CROWN trial were released August 8 and will be shared with the FDA and other health authorities to support full approval of Lorbrena and to seek approval for an indication that includes previously untreated ALK-positive metastatic NSCLC.
+Results of the CROWN clinical trial were published in November 2020 and will be shared with the FDA and other health authorities to support full approval of Lorbrena and to seek approval for an indication that includes previously untreated ALK-positive metastatic NSCLC.